NITCbase/nitcbase.github.io/docs/XfS Interface/Specification/dml.md

   - interface
 ---

-The Data Manipulation Language commands are used to manipulate the data stored in the relations of the database.
+The Data Manipulation Language(DML) commands are used to manipulate the data stored in the relations of the database.
 The following are the DML commands supported by NITCBase:

 ### INSERT INTO TABLE VALUES
 #### Description